SamithNandasiri0/Robotic-hand/README.md

 4. ```bash
    python Camera.py
 ### Error Handling:
-1.Close the Serial Monitor and Serial Plotter in the Arduino IDE before running the Python files to avoid port conflicts.
+1. Close the Serial Monitor and Serial Plotter in the Arduino IDE before running the Python files to avoid port conflicts.
-2.Install the necessary libraries and packages using the following commands:
+2. Install the necessary libraries and packages using the following commands:
 ```bash
    pip install pyfirmata opencv-python
 ```